Now we may get a real fight

 Source: The Daily Beast

-As his trial will demonstrate, Trump thought nothing of cheating on his pregnant wife (No. 3) with a porn star, as will become publicly clear (again), though prosecutors will not be allowed to mention Melania’s pregnancy.
+As his trial will demonstrate, Trump thought nothing of cheating on his pregnant wife (No. 3) with Playboy model Karen McDougal, though prosecutors will not be allowed to mention Melania’s pregnancy.
+Only a few months after his son was born, he cheated again, that time with porn film star Stormy Daniels.
 He had, of course, quite publicly cheated on the prior two wives.
 Do most of the evangelicals who cheer him on do that sort of thing?
 Do they think such behavior appropriate for a leader, an occupant of the White House, a place that in the past provided role models for children?
-How can they embrace a man who believes his “star” status entitles him to grab women by the genitals and brag about it, someone who would stride through the backstage areas of beauty pageants to gawk at teenage girls changing their clothes?

 It is extraordinary that so many can turn a blind eye to the conspicuous faults of an habitual liar who uses the Bible as a prop.
 Presumably, they care less about his personal lack of morality and more for the opportunistic stances he takes on matters they care about, such as abortion and gay rights (for them, preferably, the lack thereof), and, perhaps, racist stances on immigration.
 To them, he is G-d’s flawed instrument, perhaps.

-And yet, one has to wonder how much lower our political and social culture can go that someone facing the panoply of unsavory criminal charges that he is can get within a hair’s breadth of a partisan nomination.
+And yet one has to wonder how much lower our political and social culture can go that someone facing the panoply of unsavory criminal charges that he is can get within a hair’s breadth of a partisan nomination.
 How low has the GOP sunk?
 How did so many smart people in it – and there were many, even if one disagrees with them — become such dupes?
 How did the decent folks in the party let it be hijacked by Trump and the likes of Marjorie Taylor Greene?

 The trial, of course, is only incidentally about Trump’s personal morality and sexual wanderings.
 Legally, it is about his lying about them in financial disclosures, specifically covering up hush-money payments to his fixer, Michael Cohen, so they would not be revealed before his 2016 election.
 In effect, he denied voters a full picture of his depravity, one that arguably could have swayed some against him (despite his crack about shooting someone on Fifth Avenue).